MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/customer-managed-keys.md

   - Key Vault connection errors—storage handles transient errors (timeouts, connection failures, "DNS" issues), by allowing keys to stay in cache during the availability issue, and it overcomes blips and availability issues.
 The query and ingestion capabilities continue without interruption.

-- Key Vault access rate—The frequency that Azure the cluster storage accesses Key Vault for wrap and unwrap is between 6 to 60 seconds.
+- Key Vault access rate - the frequency with which the cluster storage accesses Key Vault for wrap and unwrap - is between 6 to 60 seconds.

 - If you update your cluster while it's at provisioning state, or updating state, the update fails.

 - If you get conflict—error when creating a cluster, a cluster with the same name may have been deleted in the last 14 days and kept reserved.
 Deleted cluster name becomes available 14 days after deletion.

-- Workspace link to cluster fails if it's linked to another cluster.
+- Linking a workspace to a cluster fails if the workspace is linked to another cluster.

 - If you create a cluster and specify the KeyVaultProperties immediately, the operation might fail until an identity is assigned to the cluster, and granted to Key Vault.